Semantic-Aware Reconstruction Error for Detecting AI-Generated Images: Experiment

 \subsection{Comparisons to Existing Detectors}

-Tables~\ref{main_acc} and~\ref{main_auc} report the accuracy and AUC scores of different detection methods on the GenImage dataset.
-We compared our method with several existing detectors, including GramNet, Conv-B, UnivFD, DIRE, DE-FAKE, and DRCT.
-All models were trained on the the Stable Diffusion v1.4 subset.
-For DE-FAKE, we used BLIP for image captioning, following the configuration described in the original paper.
-Our method adopted DRCT as the backbone detector and leveraged two different image-captioning models, BLIP and LLaVA, for extracting SARE.
+\cref{main_acc} and \cref{main_auc} report the accuracies and AUC scores of different detection methods on the GenImage dataset.
+We compared our method with several detectors, including GramNet~\cite{gramnet}, Conv-B~\cite{convb}, UnivFD~\cite{univfd}, DIRE, DE-FAKE, NPR, AIDE, and DRCT.
+All models were trained on the SDv1.4 subset.
 The results show that compared to DRCT, our method improves the average accuracy by 4.36$\%$, and the average AUC by 2.49$\%$, which indicates that integrating SARE effectively enhances the detection performance.
 Notably, our method achieves the highest average accuracy of 93.17$\%$ and AUC of 98.15$\%$, outperforming all other detection approaches.
-While all the detectors show strong performance on SDv1.4, SDv1.5, and Wukong subsets, their performance tends to degrade significantly on other subsets like Midjourney, ADM, GLIDE, VQDM, and non-diffusion model BigGAN.
+While all the detectors show strong performance on SDv1.4, SDv1.5, and Wukong subsets, their performance tends to degrade significantly on other subsets like ADM, GLIDE, VQDM, and the non-diffusion model BigGAN.
 Our method maintains consistently high performance across all subsets, demonstrating robust generalization to diverse OOD generative models.
+Moreover, the proposed method outperforms DE-FAKE, suggesting that SARE leverages the relationship between an image and its caption more effectively than directly comparing image and caption embeddings obtained from CLIP.